wanderwaltz/wanderwaltz.github.io/_posts/2016-03-27-web-design-with-a-coding-mentality.md

 [^3]: Lack of custom plugins was the actual reason for me to drop dynamic GitHub page generation and
       proceed with a static approach (i.e. `.nojekyll`), but this is a topic for another post.

-The case in point: I'm thinkning as a programmer and my solution to everything is programming.
-It's OK, I think, when it works.
+The case in point: I'm thinking as a programmer and my solution to everything is programming.
+It's OK I think when it works.
 But sometimes it is a good practice to think outside of one's comfort zone.